Benoît Saint Denis: 2024

 For the beginning of his third contract with the UFC, Saint Denis faced Dustin Poirier in a 5-round co-main for UFC 299 on March 9, 2024.
 According to Dustin Poirier, the fight was initially pencilled at the start of the main card of UFC 300 scheduled on April 13, 2024, at the T-Mobile Arena in Paradise, Nevada.
 After discussions, the fight was officially announced for UFC 299.
 Saint Denis lost the fight by knockout in the second round; however it earned him another Fight of the Night award.

 Saint Denis faced Renato Moicano on September 28, 2024, in the main event of UFC Fight Night 243.
 He lost the fight by technical knockout due to doctor stoppage at the end of the second round as a result of damage done to his right eye.

-Following these defeats, Saint Denis choose a new headcoach, Nicolas Ott, who is also coaching Nassourdine Imavov.
+Following these defeats, Saint Denis chose a new headcoach, Nicolas Ott, who is also coaching Nassourdine Imavov.